kwokoek/git_cleaner/README.md

 commit for that branch).
 Options are given to delete the branch, or skip it to continue to the next branch.
 In this way you can preserve specific branches (say for a release, or an interesting experiment), while deleting ones that you no longer want.

+The branch list is driven off of branches on the remote, but will also delete any local branch copies of them.

+Pure local branches are ignored.

 ### Run it